Skip to content

 An SSL certificate encrypts traffic between visitor and website.
 Read how HTTPS works, which certificate types exist and how to check your site.

-An SSL certificate (technically: TLS certificate) ensures traffic between the browser and your website is encrypted over HTTPS.
-Without a certificate, third parties can read or manipulate data, browsers show a warning and you lose trust and visibility.
+An SSL certificate (technically: TLS certificate) ensures traffic between browser and website is encrypted over HTTPS.
+Without a valid certificate, third parties can read or manipulate data, browsers show a warning, and your score drops in the security pillar of a WebYes scan.

 • Which types of certificates exist?